tedsluis/docker-dump1090/README.md

 or
 $ wget -O dockerfile https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile.org
 ````
+### Tweak the dockerfile

-At this stage you may want to edit the dockerfile and change, for example:
+Optional:At this stage you may want to edit the dockerfile and change, for example:

 * the time zone.
 * the URL of your own config files (config.js and dump1090-mutability).